acquia/lightning-features/README.md

 #### lightning_fpp

 * Checks for FPP types
-* Checks for fields on FPP types.
+* Checks for fields on FPP types

 #### lightning_identifiers